 After a loved one dies in a tragic incident, surviving family members often feel poorly equipped to deal with insurance companies, government agencies, businesses and others who must gather information about the incident while you grieve a shocking, life-changing loss.
 When you hire an attorney from MDK Law Group in Phoenix AZ, we can work with these entities on your behalf so you have the time you need to spend with your family and care for yourself.
 As you work toward emotional recovery, our Arizona wrongful death attorneys will work tirelessly to fight for your right to the wrongful death settlement your family deserves.

-What Type of Wrongful Death Damages Are Available in Arizona?
+What Types of Damages Are Available For a Wrongful Death Case in Arizona?

 In a wrongful death lawsuit, Arizona allows a surviving spouse, surviving child, and other members of the victim’s family to pursue legal compensation for: